-If you are running a business, you will probably be aware of the importance of ensuring your business credit score is in check.
-In this article, we will look into what affects your business credit score and the different strategies you can put into place to help keep your credit score healthy.
+If you are running a business, you will probably be aware of the importance of ensuring your company's credit score is in check.
+In this article, we will look into what affects a business credit score and the different strategies you can put into place to help keep your credit score healthy.

 The exact way in which a business credit score is calculated is actually a trade secret; however, there are a few standard things that credit reference agencies look at when calculating it.

-Credit reference agencies will look at the business’ payment history, the age of credit history, the debt and debt usage of a business, the risk that the business poses within the industry, and the size of the business.
+Credit reference agencies will look at the business’s payment history, the age of the credit history, the debt and debt usage of a business, the risk that the business poses within the industry, and the size of the business.

 Additionally, credit reference agencies want to understand the debt load of the business.
 Does your business have a manageable debt load?
 If so, this indicates that your business may be struggling to meet its financial obligations.
 At Creditserve, we make credit decisions easier for you.
 To learn more about how to do this, get in touch or book a free demo today